CoinOffering/coinoffering.github.io/dapp/views/home.content.en.md

 # CoinOffering Ltd.

-## Smart contract for CoinOffering cryptoshares
+## Dapp for CoinOffering cryptoshares

 To use smart contract you have to open this page in in Mist (you can download and install Mist on https://github.com/ethereum/mist/releases).